-• There will be a number of problem sets (approximately one per week, except in weeks with an in-class test), which will count toward 25% of your final grade.
-You may work with other students on the problem sets, but the answers you submit must represent your own understanding of the solutions.
-Direct copying is not permitted and will be treated as cheating.
-We will only accept late submission of problem sets due to (i) a documented illness or (ii) a major event that cannot be rescheduled and that you let us know about well before the deadline.
+• There will be a number of problem sets (approximately one per week, except in weeks with an online test), which will count toward 25% of your final grade.
+The problem sets are challenging and sometimes require you to think beyond what is on the lecture slides.
+You are encouraged to discuss problem sets with your classmates.
+Some problem sets should be typed up and handed in individually, while other problem sets may be handed in by groups of 3 or 4 students.
+The problem sets will indicate whether group answers are permitted.
+Groups will be pre-assigned based on time zones.

+We will only accept late submission of problem sets due to (i) a documented illness or distressing experience, or (ii) a major event that cannot be rescheduled and that you let us know about well before the deadline.
 However, we will ignore the two lowest problem set grades.